iasandcb/obsidian-asciimath-publishing/README.md

 This plugin has the following differences from https://github.com/widcardw/obsidian-asciimath .

 * Use gather* instead of aligned.
+* Use no \left and \right in norm for the same height.
 * Use no double new line feeds.
 * Long vector is default.
 * | is not converted to \mid.